 Teaching 2 courses per calendar year for 20 years.
 Never earning enough to qualify in any one calendar year.
-Non- Contributory Earnings sufficient to qualify in year 1.
+Non-Contributory Earnings sufficient to qualify in year 1.
 Never applies for contributory membership.
 Contributory Earnings sufficient to qualify in year 1.
 Applies for contributory membership.
 Pension Earned under each of 3 situations: (Amounts approximate.
 Before 2001 rules were different.)
 Year 1: No pension earned.
 No pension earned in qualifying year.
 No pension earned in qualifying year.
 Year 2: No pension earned.
 Pension starts to accumulate under non-contributory membership.
 Pension starts to accumulate under contributory membership.
 Years 3-20: No pension accumulates.
 Always teaching 2 sections per calendar year.
 Pension continues to accumulate while teaching about 2 sections per year.
 Pension continues to accumulate while teaching about 2 sections per year.
 At Year 21: Lifetime monthly pension \$0 \$195 \$350

 ^{} Example is based on 1992-2011 data.
 Before 2001 membership required 2 consecutive years earning 35% of the YMPE.
 Prior to 1990 part-time faculty could not contribute to the plan.
 CUPFA only became a union in 1989.
 Your contributions to a private pension plan do reduce the maximum you can contribute to your RRSP.

-IMPORTANT: Once you join the pension plan you remain in it even if your workload is reduced in later years.
-Once in the plan you can become and remain a contributory member, even if you reduce your workload in later years!
+IMPORTANT: Once you join the contributory plan you continue to accumulate benefits as a contributory member, even if you reduce your workload in later years!